tranxactive/J2PAY/README.md

 4. Ensure your code is nicely formatted.
 5. Send the pull request.

-**`contributors are welcome to add or improve gateways but modifications to core library are not allowed, although we are open for suggestions`**
+**`Contributors are welcome to add or improve gateways but modifications to core library are not allowed, although we are open for suggestions`**

 # Contact us.